Halloween Events in the Greater Tokyo area –

 For the month of October, Narita Yume Farm, entices customers with many special seasonal events, including their Halloween celebrations.
 On different dates they have different events.
 The farm has many other events, attractions as well as a BBQ and camping area.
 The camping area usually has a one day Halloween festival on the weekend closest to October 31st.
 They have a detailed website in English.

 The Yukari Festa in Yukarigaoka is generally held during the last week of October.
 The town gets into Halloween mode from the week before and they carve pumpkins the night before and display for all to enjoy.
 They also have a fancy dress and costume competition on the day.
-You can see the event line up and more details on their website (Japanese only) .
+They used to post more details on their website (Japanese only), but last year they switched to their Facebook page.

 Tokyo Halloween Events